GlassBricks/typed-factorio/README.md

 ### LuaGuiElement

-`LuaGuiElement` is broken up into a discriminated union for each gui element type (See [here](https://basarat.gitbook.io/typescript/type-system/discriminated-unions) for information on discriminated unions).
-The type for a specific GuiElement type is `<Type>GuiElement`, e.g. `ButtonGuiElement`.
+`LuaGuiElement` is broken up into a [discriminated union](https://basarat.gitbook.io/typescript/type-system/discriminated-unions), with a separate type for each gui element type.
+Individual gui element types can be referred to by `<Type>GuiElement`, e.g. `ButtonGuiElement`.

 Similarly, the table passed to `LuaGuiElement.add`, referred to as `GuiSpec`, is also broken up into a discriminated union for each gui element type.
-The type for a specific GuiSpec type is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`.
+The type for a specific GuiSpec type is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the gui spec type received.

 This is done both to provide more accurate types, and for possible integration with [JSX](https://typescripttolua.github.io/docs/jsx/).